What are Whole Body Disorders in Pets?

 How are Whole Body Disorders Diagnosed by My Orthopedic Veterinarian in Omaha?

-At Sirius, Dr. Horstman and the rest of the orthopedic veterinarian team can consult with you and your dog after receiving a referral from your primary vet.
+At Sirius Vet, our orthopedic veterinary team can consult with you and your pet after receiving a referral from your primary vet.
 During the consultation, we'll utilize a variety of diagnostic techniques and technology to determine the exact type of whole body disorder affecting your animal.
 Techniques may include lab work, diagnostic imaging, a thorough physical examination, and a history intake to get your insight on what's been happening with your animal.

-Once a diagnosis has been made, our team will discuss with you the most appropriate treatment options for your dog.
-Treatment of a canine whole body disorder varies and truly depends on the type of injury, the severity of the injury, and how long the injury has been present.
+Once a diagnosis has been made, our team will discuss with you the most appropriate treatment options for your four-legged athlete.
+Treatment of a whole body disorder varies depending on the type of injury, the severity of the injury, and how long the injury has been present.

 We'll also let you know about any additional tests or screens that may need to be done to ensure that both treatment and recovery go as smoothly as possible.

-Is Your Vet Recommending That You Consult With An Orthopedic Veterinarian Near Omaha?
-Request A Referral To Sirius Veterinary Orthopedic Center
+Is Your family Veterinarian Recommending you consult with an Orthopedic veterinary surgeon?
+Request A Referral To Sirius Veterinary Orthopedic Center.

-At this point, you probably have more questions about your dog's health and how the veterinary surgery staff at Sirius can help.
-We invite all pet parents to explore our website to learn more about what to expect before your first visit, how to prepare for the consultation, and why meeting with an orthopedic veterinarian near Omaha may be the best choice for your canine companion.
+At this point, you probably have more questions about your pet's health and how the veterinary surgery staff at Sirius can help.
+We invite all pet parents to explore our website to learn more about what to expect before your first visit, how to prepare for the consultation, and why meeting with one of our orthopedic veterinarians is the best choice for your four-legged athlete.
 Our staff would also be happy to speak with you, so please call us at (402) 934-1332 with your questions.